InformaticsMatters/fragmentor-k8s-orchestration/README.md

 8. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=fragmentor`.
 The fragmentor (Nextflow) containers will only run on nodes that contain this label.
-Each fragmentor nodes must have at least 4 cores and 8Gi RAM.
+Each fragmentor node must have at least 4 cores and 8Gi RAM.
 9. You will need an AWS bucket that holds your vendor molecule data.
     This bucket will also be used for the delivery of the extracted fragmentation/graph data.